aaronbloomfield/slp/docs/virtualbox-image-details.md

 **LAMP configuration (with both PHP and Python 3)**

-- Installed more packages: `sudo apt-get install apache2 php php-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php-mysql default-jdk openssh-server tk-dev python-mysqldb php-mcrypt php-intl python3-pip composer libapache2-mod-php sqlite3`
+- Installed more packages: `sudo apt-get install apache2 php php-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php-mysql default-jdk openssh-server tk-dev python-mysqldb php-mcrypt php-intl python3-pip composer libapache2-mod-php sqlite3 postgresql postgresql-contrib`
     - any prompted passwords (such as mysql) are 'password'
     - anything that needed configuration with a web server (phpmyadmin, for example) is only configured with the apache2 server
 	- once done, ran `sudo -H pip3 install --upgrade pip`